ann82/dv_assistant/relay-server/README.md

 2. **Geocoding** - Only for ambiguous cases requiring validation
 3. **Context Reuse** - Use previous location from conversation context
 4. **Follow-up Handling** - Detect location statements in follow-ups
+5. **Stricter Feature Filtering** - Phrases about features (e.g., "allows dogs and kids", "accepts pets", "hours", etc.) are never treated as locations.
+Follow-up queries about features will not overwrite the saved location.

 #### Location Types